zjunlp/EasyEdit/README.md

 ### Task Definition

 Deployed models may still make unpredictable errors.
-For example, Large Language Models (LLMs) notoriously _hallucinate_, _perpetuate bias_, and _factually decay_, so we should be able to adjust specific behaviors of pre-trained models.
+For example, LLMs notoriously _hallucinate_, _perpetuate bias_, and _factually decay_, so we should be able to adjust specific behaviors of pre-trained models.

 **Knowledge editing** aims to adjust base model's $(f_\theta)$ behavior on the particular edit descriptor $[x_e, y_e]$​​​ efficiently.

-### Scenario
+### Multi Setting

 #### Single Knowledge Editing